Behold The Memeocene. Dialogue and politics are dead and we killed them.

 Because reality does not work that way.
 Memes are, by design, a simplistic adulteration of what is real.
-They are not real.
-You can’t solve problems like the climate crisis or institutional racism by taking a photo and adding the text “I has a sad.”
+Memes are simulacra.
+You can’t solve problems like the climate crisis, imperialist aggression, or institutional racism by taking a photo and adding the text “I has a sad.”

-Political memes are probably a symptom of a broken political culture.
+Political memes are a symptom of and contributor to a broken political culture.
 People took the idea of combining a graphic with a grammatically poor quote and used it to express their political prejudices.
 It is easier than reading, listening, thinking, and working together toward solutions.

 Memes can also be a convenient shorthand for expressions of hatred of all sorts.
 A recurring meme component is Pepe the Frog, an ugly caricature adulterated by ugly people to express their ugly bigotry.
+“Let’s Go Brandon” is an example of a text-only meme, a shorthand to express prejudice.
 Bigoted caricatures of others is an old practice, but the technology of the Memeocene makes it easier for any bigot to do.
-The speed and reach of the online world makes it quick and easy to spread bigotry through memes.
+The speed and reach of the online world make it quick and easy to spread bigotry through memes.

 But Aren’t Some Memes Just Fun?

 Sure.
 Memes started as jokes.
 Many of them are funny.
 Many of them are harmless even if they aren’t that funny.
 But like anything else, too much of even a good thing has damaging effects.
 Memes as a momentary diversion are fun, but just like you wouldn’t spend hours at work watching cat videos, memes are not a substitute for genuine human interaction.

 I mean, yeah, a cat with a slice of cheese on its head is funny.
 But you can’t hang out there.